Ilaria Alpi: Death

 On 20 March 1994, Alpi and Miran Hrovatin were gunned down in an ambush on their jeep in Mogadishu by a seven-man commando unit after returning from Bosaso, while they were in Mogadishu reporting for Rai 3.
 In 2000, Somali citizen Hashi Omar Hassan was convicted and sentenced to 26 years in prison for the double murder.
 In October 2016, a court in Perugia, Italy, reversed the conviction and Hassan was awarded more than three million euros for the wrongful conviction and nearly 17 years he had spent in prison.
 On 20 March 2014, 20 years after their deaths, the Italian government reportedly authorized the declassification of secret files into their deaths.

 Legacy

 Between 1995 and 2014, the Ilaria Alpi Award was an annual prize for documentary film investigative journalism dedicated to Alpi and presented in Riccione.
 In 2015, it changed its name to the DIG Award.

-The 2003 film Ilaria Alpi - Il più crudele dei giorni by Ferdinando Vicentini Orgnani recounts Alpi's story.

 In 1997, the Gang dedicated the song Chi ha ucciso Ilaria Alpi?
 (Who killed Ilaria Alpi?), while in 2010 the Pooh wrote the song Reporter, poignant ballad on the album Dove comincia il sole dedicated to Ilaria and her illustrious colleague, Oriana Fallaci.
+The 2003 film Ilaria Alpi - Il più crudele dei giorni by Ferdinando Vicentini Orgnani recounts Alpi's story.

-In 2007 he made his debut at the Prize Ilaria Alpi's monologue civil theater "The Holiday" which reconstructs the case of Ilaria and Miran.
+In 2007, it made its debut at the Prize Ilaria Alpithe monologue civil theater "The Holiday" which reconstructs the case of Ilaria and Miran.
 Written and performed by Marina Senesi, actress and voice of Radio 2 Caterpillar in collaboration with Sabrina Giannini, journalist of Report.
 In 2011, at the invitation of Don Luigi Ciotti work was represented on the stage of the "XVI Day of the memory and the commitment against the mafie" and the National Day of Libera.

 In May 2009, Daniel Biacchessi wrote Alpi's story in his book Passion reporter.
 The ONG Emergency has titled the surgical centre of Battambang, Cambodia.
 They were then named several streets, parks, schools, libraries and other public places.

-For Ilaria Alpi was named the high school of Rutigliano in the Metropolitan City of Bari.
+The high school of Rutigliano in the Metropolitan City of Bari was name after Alpi.